-- Represent their Service's interest in the management of the Council's risks and act as a Service Lead Officer on risk management issues including risk issues in relation to service plans. - Support their Head of Service in implementing the Risk Management Policy within their Service - Co-ordinate the risk process in their Service by monitoring and maintaining a Service Risk Register on behalf of their Service Managers. - Monitor and review the status of service risks and action plans implemented to reduce or control those risks. - To attend the twice yearly meetings of the Risk Management Working Group (or nominate a suitable substitute when unable to attend). - Give advice and guidance to Managers/Officers within their Service on preparing risk assessments for committee reports.
+- Represent their Service's interest in the management of the Council's risks and act as a Service Lead Officer on risk management issues including risk issues in relation to service plans. - Support their Head of Service in implementing the Risk Management Policy within their Service - Co-ordinate the risk process in their Service by monitoring and maintaining a Service Risk Register on behalf of their Service Managers. - Monitor and review the status of service risks and action plans implemented to reduce or control those risks. - To attend the twice yearly meetings of the Risk Management Working Group (or nominate a suitable substitute when unable to attend).

+- Give advice and guidance to managers/officers within their Service on preparing risk assessments for committee reports. - Provide advice and guidance to those updating risks on the Pentana Risk system.